Breast Reduction Surgery

 - One breast is much larger than the other

 The procedure is performed in an operation theatre under general anaesthesia.
-Your surgeon will mark the areas and plan the surgery for you pre-operatively in the upright position.
+Your breast reduction surgeon will mark the areas and plan the surgery for you pre-operatively in the upright position.

 A keyhole or racquet-shaped pattern is routinely used.
 In this method, the incisions are around the areola and vertically down to the breast crease.
 After the incision is made, the nipple (which remains tethered to its original blood and nerve supply) is then repositioned.
 The areola is reduced by excising skin at the perimeter, if necessary.